yoanmalie/d8-theming-guide/getting-started/coding-standards.md

 #### Layout

 > **Layout** rules define the composition of common primary modules that typically appear on every page.
 CSS from **Grid systems** is also categorized here.

+In Drupal core themes, all of the layout styling (the global layout of the page), is done by using a `.layout-` prefix classes.
+Below are some examples:

+        .layout-content
+        .layout-container
+        .layout-sidebar-left
+        .layout-sidebar-right

+**Note**: Those `.layout-` classes should never contain colors, borders, … only widths, floats, margins, paddings to accomplish the global grid of the page.

 #### Component